charlesdungy/charlesdungy/README.md

 ### Hello! 👋

 <p>I'm Charles and I'm a computer science student at UT Dallas.<br>
-I graduate with a BS this December 2021 and a MSCS next summer 2022.</p>
+I graduate with a BS this December 2021.</p>

 FWIW: Here's my LinkedIn profile: https://www.linkedin.com/in/charlesdungy/